Organic Slug Control (Simple Tips)

 Slugs and snails are annoying pests, more so as they are “invisible”.
 They are rarely seen at work because they come out at night and hide in dark and moist places, mostly underground.
+I accidentally discovered an organic slug control method that helped me reduce and eventually eliminate slugs from my garden.

-I accidentally discovered this very easy and organic way of reducing and eventually eliminating slugs from the garden.
 Initially, I had a problem with a cat from the neighborhood.
 Mostly in spring when our small city patch is bare and being prepared for new seedlings, the cat would be inspired to dig in and do her business there.
 I tried several tactics and one was to scatter squeezed out orange halves around the garden.
 I read somewhere it deters the cats.

 Eventually, the cat stopped coming due to oranges, new seedlings planted, or other tricks.
 But what I discovered when I went to the garden after dark was dozens of snails in each orange half!
 It took only minute to collect the orange halves with all the snails in them, probably close to hundred.